 Peer-review

 The manuscript by Takasu et al describes effects of DMF on the I/RI.
 The authors found that treatment of rats with DMF significantly reduces tissue damage mediated by I/RI.
 This reduction of liver damage correlated with corrections of many blood parameters and correction of liver functions.
 The authors’ conclusion that DMF improves liver functions is supported by convincing results.
-This is a very important work which will be of great interest for the readers of the World Journal of Gastroenterology.

 REFERENCES